 As I thought about the implications for animals, it became much more clear to me that I have often been eating processed food items that are not “species appropriate” for humans.
 Food in boxes and cans and bags did not start out in their current form and may not be recognizable to my body as nourishment.
-I have been making changes in my diet due to health issues but I wish I had been more attuned to appropriate food much earlier in life.
+I have been making changes in my diet due to health issues but I wish I had been more attuned to appropriate fare much earlier in life.
 Cheese doodles and red licorice are a long distance from a food group.

 I believe in a master Creator who has a design of best outcome for all His creatures.
 I was raised with an awareness of the dangers of certain food items, or that eating /drinking some things amounted to a “sin” if you knew better.
 The body as a “temple of God” is a responsibility and privilege (I Corinthians 6:19).
 Even moderation is only as good as what is on the buffet!
 I have also grown to appreciate that one diet regimen does not fit the unique body chemistry and needs of all people.
 However, the idea that people food should be in much more garden and field fresh form makes a lot of sense to me.